Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-workspace-service.md

 9. Log on with your GitHub credentials to authorize workspace service.

     After authentication, you are redirected to the Workspace service **Profile** page, and an API Key is generated.
 You can use the API Key to make requests to the workspace service.

 :::note
  A new API Key is generated each time you connect to workspace service.
 :::

 ***MEM: We can remove the note.
 See messages in regulus_ie_ui_dev_sync Slack channel.***

-***Based on working on the UI's inline content, these fields will probably need supporting content in this topic: Default IAM role (in step 3 on UI), what else...***
+***Based on working on the UI's inline content, these fields will probably need supporting content, so far...
+Default IAM role (in step 3 on UI), what else...***

 ***Stab at what to put in the doc for Default IAM role [needs Jack’s input]:***